 Contemporary views on modern foreignlanguage education reflect a focus on the acquisition of language for the purpose of communication, thus overshadowing the once popular traditional approach which emphasized knowledge about the language.
 Fundamentally, a living language, such as the modern foreign language, is perceived primarily as a means by which persons use the language to exchange ideas and feelings among themselves, thereby opening a gateway to opportunities and activities which otherwise would have remained closed.
-The growing importance of the foreign language as а means communication can be linked to the shrinking of the globe through social, economic and political interactions which necessitate competence in more than one's natural language.
+The growing importance of the language as means foreign а of communication can be linked to the shrinking of the globe through social. economic and political interactions which necessitate competence in more than one's natural language.